-The bond between human and animals is strong.
+The bond between humans and animals is strong.
 Pets can offer unconditional love and acceptance, a relationship that parallels that of humans.
-For many, companion animals are loving members of the family, often like a surrogate child.
-When a pet is diagnosed with an illness, whether acute or terminal, that is often stressful on pets and their families.
-The feelings of a caregiver to a sick pet are not always recognized or supported by family, friends, or the work place.
+For many, companion animals are loving members of the family, often like surrogate children.
+When a pet is diagnosed with an illness, whether acute or terminal, that is often stressful for pets and their families.
+The feelings of a caregiver to a sick pet are not always recognized or supported by family, friends, or the workplace.
 PVESC realizes the importance of supporting pet families.

 WHAT HAPPENS WHEN THAT BOND IS BROKEN DUE TO PET LOSS?

 The death of a pet severs the human-animal bond, resulting in a significant disruption to the daily routine.
 Pet owners can experience significant grief when their pet dies.
 Studies have found that losing a pet, for many, is as intense as the loss of a human.
 The bond can even exceed that of the bond with a person; therefore, bereavement following the death of a pet can last longer or feel more intense.

 Grief is a normal reaction to the loss of a loved one.
 Grief, bereavement, and mourning are all used to describe the reaction to losing someone you love (human or animal).
 Attachment with a pet and the context in which the pet passes greatly influence the intensity of grief.

 The way you grieve can be affected by many different factors:

 - whether the death was expected or unexpected

 - your relationship with the one who has died